 IBS medications.
 If pharmacy medicines aren’t helping, your GP may prescribe stronger medication like amitriptyline and citalopram.
 These are antidepressants, but can also help to ease IBS symptoms.

 IBS is affecting my life - what support is available?

 If IBS is affecting your day-to-day life, it can be helpful to know where to reach out.
 If you’d like to connect with other people experiencing similar things to you, you might find the national charity, The IBS Network, useful.

 Working alongside healthcare professionals, The IBS Network aims to provide advice and information to people living with IBS.
 The charity also has an online forum and local support groups, where people can share their IBS experiences in a non-judgmental environment.

 Equally, if someone you love is suffering from IBS, you can read more about how to support them on the Very Well Health website.

 IBS can be painful and distressing to live with.
 It’s not unusual for people with IBS to suffer in silence because they feel embarrassed speaking about their symptoms.
 But IBS is actually very common, and it’s important to remember that you’re not alone.

 While there’s no exact cure, symptoms can usually be improved or managed by making lifestyle changes.
 Remember everyone is different, and with various options available, try not to feel disheartened if you don’t find the answer right away.

 Have you had experience with IBS?
 What do you find most effective in easing your symptoms?
-We’d be interested to hear about your experience.
-Join the conversation on the health section of the Rest Less community forum, or leave a comment below.
+We’d be interested to hear about your experiences in the comments below.